Non-minimal Coupling Inflation and Dark Matter under the $\mathbb{Z}_{3}$ Symmetry: Summary

 For the slow-rolling inflation, compared with the quadratic and cubic inflation term, the quartic term with coupling $\lambda_{S}$ dominates the behavior of potential.
 As $\lambda_{S} \sim O(0.1)$, so that $\lambda_{S}$ has little effect on inflation.
 Numerical analysis shows that both slow-rolling inflation in the forms of metric and Palatini formalisms can be realized, as which is consistent with the cosmological constraints on $n_s$ and $r$.
 More specifically, the magnitudes of the non-minimal coupling coefficient $\beta$ in the form of metric and Palatini formulae are $\sim 10^4$ and $\sim 10^9$, respectively.
 It suggests that the non-minimal coupling strength has a huge impact on inflation.
 For the inflation observations in the metric and Palatini formalisms, the scalar spectral indices $(n_s)$ are both $\sim 0.965$, and the tensor-to-scalar ratio are $\sim 10^{-3}$ and $\lesssim 10^{-11}$, which indicates that the inflation in the metric formalism may be tested by the future experiments with higher precision. \acknowledgments

-Wei Cheng was supported by Chongqing Human Resources and Social Security Administration Program under Grants No. D63012022005.
+Wei Cheng was supported by Chongqing Natural Science Foundation project under Grant No. CSTB2022NSCQ-MSX0432, by Science and Technology Research Project of Chongqing Education Commission under Grant No. KJQN202200621, and by Chongqing Human Resources and Social Security Administration Program under Grants No. D63012022005.
 Xuewen Liu was supported by the National Natural Science Foundation of China under Grants No.12005180, by the Natural Science Foundation of Shandong Province under Grants No.ZR2020QA083, and by the Project of Shandong Province Higher Educational Science and Technology Program under Grants No. 2019KJJ007.
-Ruiyu Zhou was supported by Chongqing University of Posts and Telecommunications Talent Introduction Program under Grants No.E012A2022016.
+Ruiyu Zhou was supported by Chongqing Natural Science Foundation project under Grant No. CSTB2022NSCQ-MSX0534.
 This work was also supported in part by the Fundamental Research Funds for the Central Universities under Grant No. 2021CDJQY-011, and by the National Natural Science Foundation of China under Grant No. 12147102.